jha-captech/Go-Microservice-Template/README.md

 ### `handlers`

 handlers contains handler functions.
 The style of handlers will depend on the service type.
-A Lambda service will have [Lambda style handlers](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html#golang-handler-signatures), a RESTful microservice will have [net/http style handlers](https://pkg.go.dev/net/http#Handler).
+A Lambda service will have [Lambda style handlers](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html#golang-handler-signatures), an HTTP service will have [net/http style handlers](https://pkg.go.dev/net/http#Handler).

-We recommend writing handlers as closures, which allows dependencies to be passed in without the additional weight of defining a struct and method.
-This works especially well for handlers as they typically do not have many dependencies, and writing a closure is a very succinct way to supply dependencies.
+We recommend writing handlers as closures, which allows dependencies to be passed without the additional boilerplate of defining a struct and method.
+This works especially well as handlers typically do not have many dependencies, and writing a closure is a very succinct way to supply dependencies.

 #### HTTP Handler Example